auth0/docs/articles/mfa/guides/configure-phone.md

 If you choose to deliver SMS via Twilio, follow these steps to configure your SMS factor.

 1. Open an account with Twilio.
 You will need a [Twilio Account SID](https://www.twilio.com/help/faq/twilio-basics/what-is-an-application-sid) and a [Twilio Auth Token](https://www.twilio.com/help/faq/twilio-basics/what-is-the-auth-token-and-how-can-i-change-it).
-These are the Twilio API credentials that Auth0 will use to send an messages to the user.
+These are the Twilio API credentials that Auth0 will use to send messages to your users.

   You may also need to enable permissions for your geographic region for [SMS](https://support.twilio.com/hc/en-us/articles/223181108-How-International-SMS-Permissions-work) and [Voice](https://www.twilio.com/console/voice/calls/geo-permissions).
-If you use Voice, your Twilio phone number needs to be enabled to make Voice calls.
+If you use Voice, your account needs to have a Twilio phone number enabled to make Voice calls.
+This can be an external phone number [verified with Twilio](https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio) or you can purchase and set up a Twilio Phone Number from within your account.

 2. Configure the connection.
 Enter your **Twilio Account SID** and **Twilio Auth Token** in the appropriate fields.